 Open houses are open to the general public.
 The norms of each open house vary and here you will find answers to the most commonly asked questions buyers and participants of open houses have.

 Traditionally – the owners are NOT there.
 However they have every right to be if they wish!
 Keep your hands to yourself and personal opinion about the paint color and shag carpet on the low – they may be listening.
+Click here for more information from the seller’s perspective.

 99% of the time, the listing agent or a colleague/acquaintance of the listing agent will be present.
 If you have serious interest in the house and are considering writing an offer (with YOUR Realtor – not the sellers!) don’t be shy about asking questions!
 Your agent will of course be asking these questions on your behalf, but there is no reason for you to not explore the house and ask questions, at an open house if you are there.